ShieldCI/docs/docs/analyzers/security/php-ini.md

 ## What This Checks

 Validates that PHP configuration (`php.ini`) follows security best practices for production and staging environments.
+This analyzer automatically runs only in production and staging environments, as development environments may have different PHP ini settings for debugging purposes (which is acceptable).

 Checks include:

 - **Dangerous settings disabled**: `allow_url_fopen`, `allow_url_include`, `expose_php`
 - **Error handling**: `display_errors` disabled, `log_errors` enabled